Building Momentum in New Orleans

 "Currently the onus is on [citizens] to do all the legwork—which is a very piecemeal and frustrating process.
 People will be able to electronically route everything; what they get back will be comprehensive.
 They will be able to access all the information they need for any project," Jennifer explains.
 "This is different than what we've done before because managers tend to implement projects in a top-down way.
 That's a big flaw—the software is not [currently] implemented with the people who do the work in mind."
 The second step in the process, scheduled for a late 2012 roll-out, involves co-locating these departments—bringing them together under one roof.

 Jennifer's approach, she says, is to de-escalate situations and deal with customers' needs in an efficient and timely way.
 The idea is to empower citizens.

 It's an enormous challenge that nevertheless reminds her why she's in New Orleans and why she's committed to seeking out new Ford School talent to help NOLA start over.

 "Ask me what I'm most proud of," Jennifer says.

 Her voice rises cheerfully.
 "I'm proud of the fact that I was able to help Dave Gavlinski (MPP '08) and Lelia Gowland (MPP '11) get jobs down here in city government."
 David has been in New Orleans for more than three years and is currently assistant fiscal officer for the New Orleans City Council after starting as a policy analyst.
-Lelia is a policy adviser for the Dept. of Human Services, which oversees the practices and programming of New Orleans' juvenile detention center.
+Lelia is a policy advisor for the Dept. of Human Services, which oversees the practices and programming of New Orleans' juvenile detention center.